jorjboi/jorjboi.github.io/_projects/maya_plugin.md

 related_publications: false
 ---

 I wrote a Python script in Maya to automatically rig a limb to support IK/FK blending and “stretchy bones” (a skeleton with deformation).
+This was done for part of Nick Miller’s Master Rigging and Python Scripting [class](https://www.thegnomonworkshop.com/tutorials/master-rigging-python-scripting-in-maya).
 The repo is [here](https://github.com/jorjboi/limb-autorigger).

 To rig a limb, run the following in the Script Editor: